-Our charges are calculated on the same basis, regardless of whether an individual or the Trust Corporation is appointed as an executor.
+Our charges for administering an estate are calculated on the same basis, regardless of whether an individual or the Trust Corporation is appointed as an executor.

 Unlike some firms, we do not charge a percentage of the estate for dealing with the administration.
-Instead, we charge a fixed fee or by time spent at an agreed hourly rate.
+Instead, we charge by time spent at agreed hourly rates.
+We can also offer a fixed fee if preferred.